Skip to main content

 TRANSFERABLE CREDITS

-Courses are delivered by Verto’s Academic Provider, the University of New Haven and have been mapped for transferability to W&M, which means the credits you earn abroad will fulfill William & Mary degree requirements.
+Courses are delivered by Verto’s Academic Provider, the University of New Haven, and have been mapped for transferability to W&M, which means the credits you earn abroad will fulfill William & Mary degree requirements.
 Check out the William & Mary Spring Pathway course registration guide for information on how courses transfer.

 INDIVIDUALIZED LEARNING icon